nnellans/bash-guide/README.md

 ![](images/bash-commands.png)

-You can put more than 1 command on a single line by separating them with semicolons, like so:
+You can put more than 1 command on a single line by separating them with semicolons:

 ```shell
 echo "this"; echo "that"; echo "up"; echo "down"
 ```

-You can extend a single command over multiple lines for better readability using backslashes, like so:
+You can extend a single command over multiple lines for better readability using backslashes:

 ```shell
 ls --no-group \